GO WILD FOR READING THIS SUMMER!

-Just to remind you of the survey results from last summer:
+Just to remind you of the survey results from last year:

 The biggest barriers to them opening a book were: